 This is an alternative method for configuring UniFi AP's.
 The app is designed for anyone who wants to control their AP's right away without taking the time to configure a controller.
 This is recommended for users who have only a few AP's, for instance at home, and wish to simplify the process.

 Advantages: easy to set up; no software is required to be running.

 Disadvantages: very few features are available; only UniFi AP's are supported; and you must be on-site to access devices.

-The following section shows how to configure a brand new, out of the box UniFi AP AC LITE using Standalone Mode, as an example.
+The following section shows how to configure a brand new, out of the box UniFi AP nanoHD using Standalone Mode.

-1. Connect the access point to the internet and power (you may use a UniFi Switch to get both at the same time).
-Open the UniFi Mobile app, and wait for the device to appear under Devices Nearby.
+1. Follow the access point's Quick Start Guide to connect it to the internet and power (you may use a UniFi Switch to get both at the same time).
+Open the UniFi Mobile app, and wait for the device to appear under Devices.
 Tap on the device you want to adopt.

-NOTE: If a WiFi network is not set up yet, tap the + button and follow the wizard that appears before continuing with the following steps.
+NOTE: If a WiFi network is not set up yet, tap the "Connect to AP" button and follow the wizard that appears before continuing with the following steps.

 2. This will take you to the Overview screen.
 Now to configure your device, select Configure in the upper right hand corner.